Reidmcc/rockfish/README.md

 5. Run Rockfish's `build.sh` from the main Rockfish repo directory `./scripts/build.sh`
 6. You should now have a `bin` folder in your repository with an executable: `rockfish`

+#### A note about network congestion

+We are committed to using the Stellar network in a way that is conscientious towards other network users.
+There has been some concern about arbitrage bots congesting the Stellar network by spamming path payments, which is a blunt way of trying to perform arbitrage.
+Rockfish only submits a transaction when it sees an actual profit opportunity; at maximum one transaction per ledger if there were profits available all the time.

 #### Acknowledgments

 Rockfish uses many [Kelp](https://github.com/interstellar/kelp) components and would not be possible without them.
 Real rockfish live in [kelp forests](https://en.wikipedia.org/wiki/Kelp_forest); hence the name.